 Injunctions, Criminal Prosecutions and Divorce in Florida

-Domestic violence has implications in a divorce case, both civil and criminal.
+Domestic violence (DV) has implications in a divorce case, both civil and criminal.

-Civilly, domestic violence can be addressed in a petition for an injunction against domestic violence, a very powerful tool that has serious ramifications – now and for the rest of your life (it is a crime to possess a firearm and many jobs will not hire you) – if you are on the receiving end of a domestic violence injunction.
-Domestic violence will have a significant impact on parenting and time sharing issues.
-Domestic violence can impact an alimony claim.
-Domestic violence can have a significant impact on how the divorce judge views and perceives the husband and wife when ruling on the issues in the case.
+Civilly, any act of DV can be addressed in a petition for an injunction against domestic violence.
+If granted, it results in a domestic violence injunction (DVI), sometimes called a temporary restraining order (TRO).
+Having a DVI/TRO against you has serious ramifications now and for the rest of your life.
+It usually becomes a crime to possess a firearm and many jobs will not hire you.
+An existing DVI/TRO will affect parenting and timesharing issues as well as an alimony claim.
+Domestic violence can have a significant impact on how the judge perceives the parties when ruling on the issues.

-Domestic violence can be criminally prosecuted.
+In addition to a civil action brought by the victim, a criminal action can also be brought by the State Attorney’s Office.
 A criminal prosecution can result in a costly criminal defense, trial and/or conviction.
 A conviction can result in jail time and a criminal record that will follow you the rest of your life.

-Domestic violence, in short, is serious business that can have a major impact on your divorce case.
-Domestic violence – if the allegations are true – cannot be countenanced and should not be by anyone or any court.
-However and sadly, it is not at all unusual for a woman to make a false claim of domestic violence in order to gain a tactical advantage in a divorce or custody case.
-Many such false claims are brought to court every day and if these false or exaggerated claims are not aggressively defended there is a risk of the temporary domestic violence injunction being upheld and converted to a permanent injunction, or worse.
+Any criminal or civil matter involving domestic violence is serious business that can have a major impact on your divorce or custody case.
+In the instances where domestic violence is really occurring, it should be reported and handled appropriately through the courts.
+Unfortunately, no all reported instances of DV are true.
+It is not at all unusual for a woman to make a false claim in order to gain a tactical advantage in a divorce or custody case.
+Many such false claims are brought to court every day and if these false or exaggerated claims are not aggressively defended there is a risk DVI/TRO being upheld and converted to a permanent injunction, or worse.